watspeed/cloud-computing-security-essentials/lab5/lab5-guide.md

 traceroute www.facebook.com
 ```

-Some cloud providers do not support traverout in their platform since it can be used by milisouse users to infer network detials.
+Some cloud providers do not support `tracerout` in their platform since it can be used by malicious users to infer network details.

 ## 5. Inspecting the Network Communication